 - If a pet in the home has hair loss, this could be a sign of athlete's foot - take it to the vet.
 Humans can catch athlete's foot from their pets.

 If a child has athlete's foot, they can still go to school, but the teacher should be told, so that appropriate measures are taken before and during physical education classes.
 The child should not walk barefoot while at school.

 Although athlete's foot symptoms are mostly mild, and complications are rare, experts say it is best to treat it promptly.
 Early treatment significantly reduces the risk of complications.

-Fungal nail infection - untreated athlete's foot can spread to toenails in a condition known as onychomycosis.
-The nail becomes thick, opaque (whitish), and crumbly.
+Fungal nail infection: Untreated athlete's foot can spread to toenails in a condition known as onychomycosis.
+The nail becomes thick, opaque, whitish, and crumbly.
 There may be pain and inflammation in the skin under the nail.
 Untreated toenail infections may eventually lead to more pain and problems wearing shoes, or even walking.